-While Invisalign is designed to be comfortable and easy to wear, some discomfort or pain may occur, especially when first wearing a new set of aligners.
+While Invisalign treatment is designed to be comfortable and easy to wear, some discomfort or pain may occur, especially when first wearing a new set of aligners.
 The clear aligners are designed to fit snugly on your teeth, in order to move them into their correct positions.

 A new set may feel tight at first, but your mouth will soon adjust to the feeling.
 The aligners work by putting pressure on your teeth to move them into their correct alignment, so you may feel tension or discomfort, especially in the beginning.
 In fact, mild discomfort or tightness is a good sign that the treatment is working, since it means your teeth are being guided to their correct positions!